 What is crucial is to know which one is the one in operation.
 In my consulting practice as organization architect, the prominence of one or another does not bother me as much as the ignorance of which one is in place.
 Many people think that they know, but, in fact, they have created for themselves a scenario that has not been properly validated.
 Ever.
 There are unwritten rules around what it is ‘assumed that is required’, and nobody has asked, is this really, really, how it is?

 A situation where I find myself very frequently, more frequent than just counting as anecdote, is the one where teams share a strong assumption that they need to ‘go up’ for permission all the time under the banner ‘this is how our culture works’.
 So they do.
 But ‘the top’, in reality, is not a nest of control freak people, at all.
 Their fault, clearly, is not to push back; they don’t have such a habit, so it has become normal.
 But they have even articulated ‘you don’t need to come for permission all the time’.
 However, in this scenario that I am referring to, people still ‘go up’.
 Why?
 It’s not permission, they are seeking.
 It is (a) reassurance and (b) praise.
-The later they may not accept as true; in fact they may be offended to hear such a thing.
+The latter they may not accept as true; in fact they may be offended to hear such a thing.
 But the reality is that they play the ‘good citizen’ game, go up, ‘ask for their invaluable input’, and acceptance, get the OK, and descend from the mountain full of beans.
 A successful trip.
 Until the next calendar day when the mountain is open for visitors again.
-Then, surely, pilgrimage back to the summit with a brand new set of slides.
+Then, surely, they pilgrimage back to the summit with a brand new set of slides.